notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 out how to render them!

 First, Chrome uses a text shaper called [harfbuzz](http://harfbuzz.org/).
-Text shapers take Unicode code points and convert them to glyphs -- and guess what we have!
+Text shapers take Unicode code points and convert them to glyph indices (basically saying "you're going to have to draw glyphs 23 and 74") -- and guess what we have!
 Unicode code points!
 The text shaper is the one that knows how to look at this stream of code units and surrogate pairs and figure out which are standalone, which are weirdo flags, and which are modifiers.
 Once it's done with it, it comes